 Baby Care Facilities – A “baby room” is located in the Departures Terminal, on the ground floor.

 Currency Exchange – Yes.
 Location: Arrivals area.

-Duty Free & Shopping – Duty-free shopping is available, along with a limited variety of retail shops.
+Duty Free & Shopping – Duty-free shopping is available, along with a limited variety of retail and gift shops.

 Food & Drinks – Food concessions throughout the airport operate with varying schedules.
 The airport has one restaurant, five bars, and an ice cream shop.
 At the time of this update, we were not able to confirm the availability of 24-hour dining.

-Information Desk – An information desk is located in the the Arrivals Area.
+Information Desk – An information desk is located in the Arrivals Area.
 Hours: open 24 hours.

 Luggage Storage & Lockers – Location: At the airport car park.
 Hours: open 7:00AM – 10:00PM.
 Sample rates are: small locker for €3,00/6 hours or €9,00/1 day or €23,50/1 week • large locker for €6,00/6 hours or €11,50/1 day or €42,50/1 week.
 Rates are available for medium size lockers and for longer term storage.

 Luggage Wrapping – Location: Departures Terminal, Ground Floor.